Melinda French Gates Biography: From a Curious Tech-Loving Child to a Global Philanthropy Icon

 Becoming a Global Advocate for Women

-Over time, Melinda French Gates emerged as a distinct public voice in global philanthropy.
-She argued that gender inequality is not just a social issue, but an economic one.
+Over time, Melinda French Gates evolved from being merely a philanthropist into a strong and distinct voice within the realm of global philanthropy.
+She has consistently asserted that **gender inequality is not merely a social issue, but an economic one as well.**

 • Women-led organizations